dani2s/ShadowCaster/docs/source/installation.rst

     R => v3.4
     perl => v5.10

-These items are prerequisities for the installation of ShadowCaster as described below.
+These items are prerequisites for the installation of ShadowCaster as described below.

 Packages